KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 `[(0.2 * (7019 * 0.9) * 8) / 49864] + 1.26` = damage per shot against Geo slime = 1.4627 GU per shot
 1.4627 \* 5 = 7.3135 GU total damage

 Note: Character damage was not a factor in the shield breaking as the overloads were procced from burning grass.
-There may have been fluctuations based on weird mechanics with character or grass being the overload's trigger, but destruction of the Geo shield at 6 and 7 shots respectively was always consistent.
+There may have been fluctuations based on weird mechanics with character or grass being the Overload's trigger, but destruction of the Geo shield at 6 and 7 shots respectively was always consistent.

 **Significance:**
 It ensures that for shields where damage cost is a factor, we can assume that transformative reaction damages are also a factor, and interact in the way that one would expect from intuition (increasing damage with increasing EM).